Meyer Burger: History

 "Roth & Rau AG" was renamed "Meyer Burger (Germany) AG" in 2015.
 The company developed and produced systems and machines for surface processing in the photovoltaic industry and was instrumental in the industrialisation of the so-called PERC (Passivated Emitter and Rear Contact) technology.
 In addition, the company develops and builds mass production systems for the manufacture of highly efficient solar cells with heterojunction technology.

 In the meantime, the corporate structure has been adapted and the focus has been placed on the areas of solar cell production and connection, i.e. on heterojunction cell coating and SmartWire Connection Technology for cell connection.
 In this context, the entire "Sawing and Cutting Technology" division was sold to "Precision Surfacing Solutions" in May 2019.
 While the company is still headquartered in Thun, Meyer Burger operates its equipment production and R&D site in Hohenstein-Ernstthal, where Meyer Burger acquired a majority stake in Roth & Rau in 2011.

 After a public dispute between the board of directors and the main shareholders, including "Sentis Capital" and "Elysium Capital", shareholder representatives were elected to the top management body and a changed corporate strategy was announced in mid-2020 after eight years of losses.
 A capital increase of 165 million Swiss francs was carried out to enable a realignment; "Sentis Capital" committed in advance to contribute 50 million Swiss francs.

 In May 2025, Meyer Solar halted its U.S. manufacturing operations and shuttered its Arizona manufacturing plant, which opened in January 2024, resulting in the layoff of nearly 300 workers.
 On June 2, 2025, Meyer Burger Germany filed for insolvency proceedings and halted manufacturing operations there as well.
 On June 25, 2025, Meyer Burger filed for Chapter 11 bankruptcy protection, stating that its European and U.S. operations have been struggling to compete with Asian-imported solar panels.
 The company listed assets between $100 million and $500 million and liabilities between $500 million and $1 billion.
+In September 2025, the company admitted that it was unable to find a buyer for its assets, and that it would sell its solar panel manufacturing equipment to Waaree Energies.
+However, in March 2026, the company's assets and IP would be sold to California-based Swift Solar for an undisclosed amount.